-The Development Assessment Team only can provide assistance to Regulatory staff in determining if works comply with Council policies.
+The Development Assessment Team will provide assistance to Regulatory staff in determining if works comply with the approved consent and/or Council planning instruments and policies.

-The matters in the Enforcement Policy and listed in 3.5.2 of this Policy will be taken into consideration when determining the appropriate action to be taken.
+The matters in the Regulatory Services Enforcement Policy and listed in Clause 4.5 of this Policy will be taken into consideration when determining the appropriate action to be taken.